 Detroit schools are in financial crisis and won’t be able to pay teachers after April 8.
 The ceiling is crumbling in this room at Ron Brown Academy, an elementary school in Detroit.

 And its population had already started to drop twenty years before that.
-As you can see, a lot more of the city's residents clustered around central Detroit in 1970.
-But over the next few decades, as companies began outsourcing manufacturing and automobile jobs, the population dispersed and declined.
-Today, just over 700,000 people live in Detroit, compared to its peak of 1.8 million in 1950.
 World Population Statistics.
 How did Detroit fall into the abyss?
 The bankruptcy filing for Detroit marks a final step in the chrome-plated city’s decades-long decline – which started with the country’s overall manufacturing slowdown and continued with the departure of U.S. automakers and residents, leaving behind a sprawling city trying to survive on dwindling coffers.

 Detroit was in the 1950s a worldwide hub of auto manufacturing, making it the fourth-largest U.S. city with one of the country’s highest per-capita incomes.
 However, the so-called Motor City’s decline started soon after with residents -- following their counterparts in other U.S. cities – starting to move to the suburbs and take with them businesses, jobs and tax dollars.
 Detroit city Michigan QuickFacts from the US Census Bureau"> Detroit Population 2016 - World Population Review.
 Detroit, the most populous city in Michigan and the Metro Detroit area, serves as a major port connecting the Great Lakes to the Saint Lawrence Seaway.